miserableoracle/Neutro-Blockchain-Prototype/doc/Assumptions.md

 - pow:
 	- difficulty is in HexString format, a Block is valid if hash(Block) <= difficulty
+	- nonces used for mining are also hexString of length 8 byte (16 hex values)

 - database:
 	- everything is stored in /repo_root/.data/